naturalatlas/tilestrata/README.md

 - *"provider"* – Generates a new tile (e.g mapnik)
 - *"cache"* – Persists a tile for later requests (e.g. filesystem)
-- *"transform"* – Takes a raw tile and tranforms it (e.g. image scaling / compression)
+- *"transform"* – Takes a raw tile and transforms it (e.g. image scaling / compression)

 #### List of Plugins